wesveio/fedex-shipping/README.md

-📢 Use this project, [contribute](https://github.com/vtex-apps/packing-optimization) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).
+📢 Use this project, [contribute](https://github.com/vtex-apps/fedex-shipping) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).
 # FedEx Shipping
 <!-- DOCS-IGNORE:start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-0-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->
-FedEx Dynamic Shipping Rates
-FedEx App works in tandem with shipping-rates-provider to fetch for dynamic rates.
-This app integrates the FedEx API.
+The **FedEx Shipping** app is an integration with the VTEX [Dynamic Rates Hub](https://github.com/vtex/shipping-rates-provider) to perform real-time shipping cost calculations for the user in checkout.
+This app uses the FedEx API to calculate shipping costs.

 ## Features 🚚
-- Fetch dynamic rates from FedEx
+- Fetch dynamic shipping rates from FedEx during checkout

 ## Installation ⏬
 - Set Up a FedEx Developer Account
-- Install the following two apps: `vtex.shipping-rates-provider` and `vtex install vtexus.fedex-shipping`
-- You can install the **Shipping Rates Provider and FedEx App** app by running `vtex.shipping-rates-provider` and `vtex install vtexus.fedex-shipping`, respectively, in your terminal, using the [VTEX IO CLI](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-installation-and-command-reference).
+- Install the following two apps: `vtex.shipping-rates-provider` (the Dynamic Rates Hub app) and `vtexus.fedex-shipping` (this app) by running `vtex install vtex.shipping-rates-provider` and `vtex install vtexus.fedex-shipping` in your terminal, using the [VTEX IO CLI](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-installation-and-command-reference).

 ## Configurations ⚙️

+### How to *Access* Configuration
+- In the VTEX Admin, `Search` for `FedEx Shipping`

 ### Standard Configurations 🔑
 - `Meter Number`: This is the FedEx Meter Number